OpenBB-finance/pywry/README.md

 ![PyWryLogo](https://raw.githubusercontent.com/OpenBB-finance/pywry/main/assets/PyWry.png)

 Easily create HTML webviewers in python utilizing the [wry](https://github.com/tauri-apps/wry) library.
-Unlike many HTML viewers that exist for Python - Pywry allows you to run javacsript.
+Unlike many HTML viewers that exist for Python - Pywry allows you to run javascript.
 PyWry is also a ~2mb footprint for Mac and Windows - Linux will require a few more libraries which are listed below.

 Please note: this library is currently in early alpha and is NOT ready for production use.